 GOOD PEOPLE.
 GOOD WORKS.

-Whether partnering to support the interests of our clients or pursuing the personal or professional interests of our own employees, giving back to the community is a fundamental principle of the firm.
-Virtually every Gallagher & Kennedy employee participates, whether as a community volunteer, board member, speaker or advocate.
+Whether partnering to support the interests of our clients or pursuing the personal or professional interests of our employees, giving back to the community is a fundamental principle of the firm.
+Virtually every Gallagher & Kennedy employee participates, whether as a community volunteer, board member, speaker, or advocate.

-Gallagher and Kennedy’s contributions have included volunteer service hours, financial support and pro bono work.
-As a firm, we come together during the year to champion such worthy causes as Valley of the Sun United Way, the Channel 12 (KPNX) Turkey Tuesday Challenge, the Salvation Army Adopt-a-Kettle program, United Blood Services and Homeward Bound, among others.
-Individually, our employees are engaged with more than 85 philanthropies, economic development groups and professional organizations (see partial list below).
+Gallagher and Kennedy’s contributions have included volunteer service hours, financial support, and pro bono work.
+As a firm, we come together during the year to champion such worthy causes as Valley of the Sun United Way, the Channel 12 (KPNX) Turkey Tuesday Challenge, the Salvation Army Adopt-a-Kettle program, and Homeward Bound, among others.
+Individually, our employees engage with more than 85 philanthropies, economic development groups, and professional organizations (see partial list below).

-With 40 years of active engagement in the communities we serve, our local involvement has not only enriched the lives of our employees, but also contributed to making our communities better for all.
+With over 40 years of active engagement in the communities we serve, our local involvement has enriched our employees’ lives and contributed to making our communities better for all.

 Feed My Starving Children